mscroggs/symfem/CONTRIBUTING.md

 ### Code of conduct
 We expect all our contributors to follow [the Contributor Covenant](CODE_OF_CONDUCT.md).
 Any unacceptable behaviour can be reported to Matthew (symfem@mscroggs.co.uk).

+### AI-assisted development
+If any LLM or other AI tool is used, this must be declared in the text of the pull request.
+Any AI-generated code must be thoroughly checked by the person opening the pull request before the PR is opened.